Number (music): Musical theatre and related genres

 In musical theatre, the lyrics of the individual song numbers are integrated with the narrative of the libretto (or "book").
 As early as 1917, Jerome Kern wrote that "musical numbers should carry on the action of the play, and should be representative of the personalities of the characters who sing them."
 The lyricist Oscar Hammerstein, another proponent of this view, even refused to list the numbers in Rose-Marie because he thought it would detract from what he viewed as the close integration between the book and the lyrics.
 However, both David Horn and Scott McMillin have proposed that full integration is not completely possible.
 For McMillin, the start of a musical number creates a noticeably different "feel" in which the singer becomes a "performer" not simply a character.
-For Horn, the individual numbers can serve not only to advance the narrative but also to directly address and engage the audience in an experience which stands apart from the dramatic context of the work., and this latter function had its roots in vaudeville entertainments.
+For Horn, the individual numbers can serve not only to advance the narrative but also to directly address and engage the audience in an experience which stands apart from the dramatic context of the work, and this latter function had its roots in vaudeville entertainments.
 In revues, a type of multi-act popular theatrical entertainment that combines music, dance and sketches, there is no overall narrative, but rather a sequence of unrelated (often lavish) musical numbers.
 However, as Rick Altman points out, some of the numbers in these types of shows such "This Heart of Mine" in the film Ziegfeld Follies can be narratives in miniature.
-That number, according to Altman, "is not just musical—its dream-like dance grows out of the Bremer/Astaire [Lucille Bremer and Fred Astaire] mimed narrative which opens the selection."
+That number, according to Altman, "is not just musical—its dream-like dance grows out of the Bremer/Astaire mimed narrative which opens the selection."